-So here are a few basic facts about crowdfunding for all the newbies out there just trying to figure things out…and the simplest way we’ve found to describe the basics to the millions of wonderful people out there who gaze blankly into your eyes as you talk techie to them…
+So here are a few basic facts about crowdfunding for all the newbies just trying to figure things out…and the simplest way we’ve found to describe it…

-Crowdfunding is a pooling of funds (online) from people who are passionate about your idea or product.
+Crowdfunding is a pooling of funds (typically online) from people who are passionate about your idea or product.

 WHO CAN CROWDFUND?